-Keep reading to find out why you may need a sewing machine, the different types available, and to look at our step-by-step guide to help you select the machine that is the perfect fit for you.
-For an in-depth comparison of the top ten sewing machines, take a peek at our detailed Sewing Machine Review.
+Keep reading to find out why you may need a sewing machine and the different types of machines available; then, look at our step-by-step guide to help you select the machine that is the perfect fit for you.
+Finally, for an in-depth comparison of some of the top sewing machines on the market, take a peek at our detailed Sewing Machine Review.

 Why Buy a Sewing Machine?

-The first documented instance of one of these machines is a little over 200 years ago, undergoing many technological advancements and improvements to arrive at the machines you see today, with many different inventors contributing to the development.
-This large number of inventors even triggered a patent thicket known as The Sewing Machine War in the 1850's with multiple companies and individuals suing and countersuing each other over intellectual property infringement.
-Luckily, the majority of these contested patents have expired, bringing to us modern day machines that have great performance at an affordable cost.
+The first documented instance of one of these machines was a little over 200 years ago.
+Because there were so many inventors trying to get patents at the same time in the 1850s, they created what was known as the Sewing Machine War, with multiple companies and individuals suing and countersuing over intellectual property infringement.
+Luckily, the majority of these contested patents have expired, and after many technological advancements and improvements, we now have the sewing machines of today.

-Sewing machines sew, obviously.
-It doesn't take much use to realize that machine sewing is exponentially faster than sewing by hand.
-These machines can sew faster, producing stronger and more durable stitches, with more consistency and variety than even the best hand-sewer out there.
-However, these machines do have some limitations, and can be a significant monetary and space investment, so if you are looking to purchase one of these to simply darn some socks or mend some pants, then you may be better off just purchasing a sewing kit and becoming proficient at that.
-Regardless, becoming proficient at hand sewing is a great skill to have, and will help you be better at machine sewing, as it is necessary to finish lots of projects by hand sewing.
+It doesn't take long to realize that machine sewing is exponentially faster than sewing by hand, with much smaller and more precise stitches.
+They produce stronger and more durable stitches with more consistency and variety than even the best hand-sewer.
+However, these machines do have some limitations and can be a significant monetary and space investment.
+If you are thinking of purchasing one just to darn some socks or mend some pants, then you may be better off purchasing a sewing kit and becoming proficient at that.
+Regardless, becoming proficient at hand sewing is a great skill to have and will help you be better at machine sewing, as it is necessary to finish almost every project with some hand sewing.

-Most modern machines, whether they are computerized or mechanical, have identical sewing mechanisms.
-The upper spool of thread is wound through the machine, then through the needle.
+Whether computerized or mechanical, most modern machines have identical sewing mechanisms.
+The upper spool of thread is wound through the machine's components, then through the needle.
 A second smaller spool of thread, referred to as the bobbin, is installed below the needle in the bottom part of the machine.
 The loop-taker, or shuttle, catches the upper thread after the needle pierces the fabric, then weaves it with the lower thread to create a stitch, such as a lockstitch.

-The presser foot provides pressure to keep the fabric in place while sewing, while the feed-dogs advance the fabric a set amount per stitch, keeping your stitching even and consistent.
-More complex and sophisticated machines will have mechanisms to allow them to do things like decorative stitches or buttonholes, but all operate off this same basic principle.
+The presser foot provides pressure to keep the fabric in place while sewing and the feed-dogs advance the fabric a certain amount per stitch, keeping your stitching even and consistent.
+More complex and sophisticated machines will have mechanisms allowing them to do decorative stitches or buttonholes, but all sewing machines operate off this same basic principle.

 Types of Sewing Machines

-As sewing machine technology has become more innovative, it has been applied in a multitude of different ways, spawning the creation of machines for both general and specialized uses.
-The first step in determining what sewing machine is the best fit for you is to decide what you are trying to sew.
-Do you want a general, all-around workhorse that will be acceptable for the majority of commonly found fabrics, or a specialized, niche machine with a set purpose in mind?
+As sewing machine technology has become more innovative, it has been applied in many different ways, spawning the creation of machines for both general and specialized uses.
+The first step in determining which sewing machine is the best fit for you is to decide what you are trying to sew.
+Do you want a general, all-around workhorse that will be acceptable for most commonly-found fabrics?
+Or would you prefer a specialized, niche machine with a set purpose in mind?

 All-Around Sewing Machines